mikewojtyna/spring-training-v2/src/main/resources/tasks/day-1/task-6.md

 2. Can you explain the design of your modules?
 3. Are all modules separate contexts?
 4. Are Spring hierarchical contexts good candidates for modules?

-### It that was too easy...

-Let investor module publish generic events, e.g. `Event<? extends InvestorModuleEvent>` and Notification module handle only `Event<InvestorRegistered>` events in a type-safe manner.